allgreed/kasprowicz.pro/content/posts/computer-aided.md

 ## Conclusions

 The R&D expenses so far where:
 - ~10-20 hours of my time, which is by far the biggest expense, but it was offsetted by the fact that I just loved it every step along the way (and that'd be much less if I knew how to design and 3d print in the first place)!
-Let the rought estimate be a proof of that.
+Let the rough estimate be a testament to that.
 - less than 10g of ABS filament
 - less than 48g of PLA filament
 - neglegible amounts of velcro